AD/PD™ Journal Club – “Sex differences and normative scores on the MoCA and MMSE; Implication for defining cut offs on the tests”

 Speaker

 Prof Knut Engedal is a professor emeritus at the Norwegian Centre for Aging and Health and University of Oslo.
 Prof. Engedal has specialized education and experience in family medicine, geriatrics and psychiatry.
 He was professor of psychogeriatric medicine at the university of Oslo, head of the dementia research group at the university hospital in Oslo and the director for dementia research at the Norwegian Centre for Aging and Health.
-He was as well senor consultants at the memory clinic, department of geriatric medicine at the university hospital in Oslo.
+He was as well senior consultants at the memory clinic, department of geriatric medicine at the university hospital in Oslo.
 He has published more than 400 scientific papers and couple of textbooks.
 Today, he is retired (78 ys), but still active in research as a mentor for younger colleagues.

 This initiative is made possible thanks to the help of the Dementia Geriatric Cognitive Disorder Journal (Karger Publishers) and the Journal of Alzheimer´s Disease.